The Best Tacos In NYC guide image

 Tacos árabes are the predecessors to the ever-popular tacos al pastor, and Don Pepe Jugos y Tortas is the place to get them.
 The menu is a bit chaotic, with handwritten neon signs plastered over every available bit of wall tempting you to try some torta, juice, or taco—but try to stay focused.
 The tacos árabes here are richly spiced with cumin, sweetened with bits of pineapple, and served in little flour tortillas.
 They’re worth making a trip for.
 Bring a friend and grab a torta and some juices while you’re at it.

 The Blue Light Speak Cheesy is a beloved Greenpoint breakfast joint with a few counter seats in the window and a nice partially-enclosed outdoor seating area.
-On Wednesdays they make breakfast tacos, and they’re our favorites in the city.
+On Wednesdays they make breakfast tacos, and they're some of our favorites in the city.
 Imagine a Taco Bell breakfast taco, but made entirely from high-quality ingredients.
 The double-decker exterior contains both a soft tortilla and a crunchy taco shell welded together with a layer of beans and cheese and filled with scrambled eggs and other delicious fillings.

 If you want to eat tacos and watch some sports, check out Mama Lupita’s Bistro in Greenwood Heights.
 Wherever you sit, you’ll have a great view of a TV that might be showing some football (not the American kind) or a Yanks/Sox game.
 Their tacos (listed as taquitos on the menu) are a great deal at $2 each, and all are really tasty, but we especially like the ones with tiny bits of grilled peppery steak.